eklingen/watch-debounced/README.md

-# Simple debounced file watcher.
+# Simple debounced file watcher

 Simple debounced file watcher.
 Uses Chokidar.
 This does not queue events, it simply rate limits them.